janetjoywilson/janetjoywilson.github.io/_posts/2018-11-25-christmas.md

 ![giving-books]({{ site.url }}/images/blog/giving-books.jpg)

 Give a book.
-This photo is me giving away copies of [Soft In The Head](https://www.chapters.indigo.ca/en-ca/books/soft-in-the-head/9781782271581-item.html?ikwid=soft+in+the+head&ikwsec=Home&ikwidx=1) in 2016.
+This photo is me giving away copies of [Soft In The Head](https://www.chapters.indigo.ca/en-ca/books/soft-in-the-head/9781782271581-item.html?ikwid=soft+in+the+head&ikwsec=Home&ikwidx=1) in the summer of 2016.
 I loved this touchingly comic tale of an unusual friendship that began in a park.
 So where did I give away books to strangers?
-In parks because I'm a nut!
+In parks of course because I'm a nut!

 ![erna]({{ site.url }}/images/blog/erna.jpg)